 Pyoderma Gangrenosum Is Associated With Increased Risk of Inflammatory Pouch-Related Complications: A Retrospective Cohort Study Ronaldo Paolo Panganiban, Alyssa Tuan, Maxwell Hart, Mathew Pelton, Daniella Mikhail, Sarah Akhtar, Kaleb Bogale, Susan Deiling, Shouhao Zhou, Mathew D Coates, Gregory S Yochum, Walter Koltun Crohn's & Colitis 360.2023;[Epub] CrossRef

-Endoscopy of the Ileal Pouch Anal Anastomosis Athos Bousvaros, Jill M. Zalieckas, Lori Zimmerman Journal of Pediatric Gastroenterology & Nutrition.2023; 77(6): 691.
+Endoscopy of the Ileal Pouch Anal Anastomosis Athos Bousvaros, Jill M. Zalieckas, Lori Zimmerman Journal of Pediatric Gastroenterology and Nutrition.2023; 77(6): 691.
 CrossRef

 Sampling and Reporting of Inflammatory Bowel Disease Ian S. Brown, Cheng Liu, Gregory C. Miller Advances in Anatomic Pathology.2022; 29(1): 25.
 CrossRef